aliahmed58/A-star-pathfinding/readme.md

     goal node
 - Reset the screen by pressing `R`
 - Draw walls on the screen by pressing `D`
-- Clear walls drawn on screen by pressing `C`
+- Clear walls drawn on screen by pressing `C` and hovering over the walls.
 - Exit drawing mode by pressing `Spacebar`
 - To start visualizing search, press `Enter` : only after start and goal node has been set.